 The health care industry is fast-moving and always changing.
 Highly qualified leaders are always in demand in health care fields – and Valparaiso University’s new bachelor of science in Health Care Leadership will prepare you for those rewarding and fulfilling positions.
 That means a rewarding management career in health care organizations where you can change the way care is delivered to communities, making a positive difference.

 Through instruction and mentoring from dedicated professors, as well as practicum/internship experience, you will develop proficiencies in management, supervision, leadership, and education.
-The bachelor of science in Health Care Leadership is offered through Valparaiso University’s College of Nursing.
+The bachelor of science in Health Care Leadership is offered through Valparaiso University’s College of Nursing and Health Professions.

 Course work includes focus on leadership fundamentals, communication, educational delivery, global systems, strategic planning, ethical and legal issues, management information systems, and much more.
 An upper-level practicum offers students the opportunity to explore leadership roles in a real-life organizational setting.

 Kim Genovese PH.D.Coordinator, HCL

 Megan RiveraJunior, Schererville, IN

 - Unlike many economic sectors, health care shows continual growth, and exceptional leaders are needed to navigate a regulatory and business environment that grows increasingly complex.

 - Health care leaders are employable in many settings: hospitals, private practices, nursing homes and assisted living facilities, rehabilitation facilities, and related industries such as pharmaceuticals and medical supplies.

 - This program prepares students for further education in graduate programs in health care management and leadership, business administration, public health, and related fields.

 - The bachelor of science in Health Care Leadership is ideal for professionals currently in the workforce who are seeking to advance into management and executive positions.